 Galveston Fire Station No. 1

 *2020 F.I.E.R.O.
-Fire Station Awards | MERIT AWARD
+Fire Station Awards | Merit Award

 Galveston Island has seen its fair share of devastating hurricanes over the past 120 years.
 Fully funded by a Hurricane Ike disaster recovery grant, the new Galveston Fire Station No. 1 is designed to withstand inevitable future hurricanes while also contributing to the architectural character of this historic Texas city.
 The new station was built to withstand the wind speeds, debris, and storm surge from a category 5 hurricane.
 It is located in the heart of Galveston next to City Hall and the famous Moody Mansion, and the station’s design complements the architectural styles of its neighbors.
 The symmetrical form of the building is derived from the Classical Revival style of the City Hall while the materials, balconies, and detailing reflect the Romanesque style of the Moody Mansion.
 To create a connection between the City Hall and fire station, the entrances are oriented on-axis to one another across a new public plaza where the former fire station once stood.